Cathy Lee Crosby: Personal life

 Crosby was married at age 21 to Alexander Wilfred Ingle on July 30, 1966; they divorced in 1968.
-She dated actor Richard Roundtree during the mid 1970s.
+She dated actor Richard Roundtree during the mid 1970s and also Michael Biehn, who co-starred with her in the film Coach (1978).

 She was in a relationship with football star Joe Theismann throughout the early 1980s.
-Their romantic relationship ended in 1991, after which she sued him for $4.5 million because he "abandoned his promise to financially support her".
-Theismann responded with a countersuit, ultimately leading to both settling out of court.
+Their romantic relationship had ended by late 1990.
+He sued her in December, after which she countersued in January 1991 for $4.5 million because he "abandoned his promise to financially support her."
+They settled out of court in mid-year.

 She was briefly a follower of Scientology.